-- Introduction: The introduction describes the purpose, background, and contents of this document. - Social Studies in Manitoba-A Kindergarten to Senior 4 Overview: This section presents an overview of the Kindergarten to Senior 4 social studies program in Manitoba. - Document Components and Structure: This section presents the components of the Manitoba social studies curriculum and explains how the learning outcomes and strategies for teaching, learning, and assessment are organized within this document. - Grade 3: Communities of the World: This section contains the grade overview; cluster descriptions; skills, knowledge, and values learning outcomes; suggested strategies for assessment; and strategies to activate, acquire, and apply learning. - Appendices: This section contains the following appendices: A: Skills Assessment; B: Blackline Masters; C: Charts and Checklists; D: Vocabulary Strategies; E: Kindergarten to Grade 4 Cumulative Skills Chart; and F: Recommended Learning Resources. - Bibliography
+- Introduction: The introduction describes the purpose, background, and contents of this document. - Social Studies in Manitoba-A Kindergarten to Senior 4 Overview: This section presents an overview of the Kindergarten to Senior 4 social studies program in Manitoba. - Document Components and Structure: This section presents the components of the Manitoba social studies curriculum and explains how the learning outcomes and strategies for teaching, learning, and assessment are organized within this document. - Grade 4: Manitoba, Canada, and the North: Places and Stories: This section contains the grade overview; cluster descriptions; skills, knowledge, and values learning outcomes; suggested strategies for assessment; and strategies to activate, acquire, and apply learning. - Appendices: This section contains the following appendices: A: Skills Assessment; B: Blackline Masters; C: Charts and Checklists; D: Vocabulary Strategies; E: Kindergarten to Grade 4 Cumulative Skills Chart; and F: Recommended Learning Resources. - Bibliography